jmahlers/jmahlers/README.md

 &nbsp;

 ---
-Physics major with minors in Computer Science and French.
+Physics major with minors in Computer Science and French at Washington University in St. Louis.
 2019 & 2020 Chassis System Lead for <a href="https://sae.wustl.edu/"> WashU Racing</a>.
 Undergraduate researcher within <a href="https://web.physics.wustl.edu/henriksen/">Henriksen Lab Group</a>.